fitzLab-AL/gdm/README.md

 ```

 Note that the `formatsitepair` function assumes that the coordinates of
-the sites are the same coordinate system as the rasters and, at present,
+the sites are in the same coordinate system as the rasters.
+At present,
 no checking is performed to ensure this is the case.
 Note also that if
 your site coordinates are longitude-latitude that the calculation of
 geographic distances between sites will have errors, the size of which